 When we talk about dog arthritis age, there is no exact number to say.
 Any dog over one year of age has a chance to develop arthritis.
-But this is a common issue which is seen mostly in middle-aged and senior dogs.
-Most of the older dogs are affected with arthritis with variation in the degree of severity.
+But this is a common issue that is seen mostly in middle-aged and senior dogs.
+Most of the older dogs are affected with arthritis with variations in the degree of severity.

 But this does not mean younger dogs do not develop this condition.
 Younger dogs are at risk of developing arthritis due to injuries of the joints.
 In many cases, excessive stress and trauma can also lead to degeneration of the joint cartilage.